aledipa/miniwikipedia/README.md

 It's possible to install the docker image of miniWikipedia by running this command:

-`docker container run YOUR_PORT:3000 d0ckmg/miniwikipedia`
+`docker container run -p YOUR_PORT:3000 -d d0ckmg/miniwikipedia`

 or alternatively, you can use a docker-compose file: